thunlp/LLMxMapReduce/README.md

 </div>

 # ⚡️ Getting Started
 The following steps are about LLMxMapReduce-V2.
 If you want to use LLMxMapReduce-V1, you need to refer to [here](LLMxMapReduce_V1/README.md).
+If you want to use LLMxMapReduce-V3, you need to refer to [here](LLMxMapReduce_V3/README.md).

 To get started, ensure all dependencies listed in requirements.txt are installed.
 You can do this by running:
 ```bash